billmclean/Julia_Lessons/markdown/lesson09.md

 The aim of this lesson is to learn how to read from and write to files.
 At the end of the lesson, you should know how to

-* open a stream to read from or write to a text file;
+* open an stream to read from or write to a text file;
 * close such a stream;
 * access a file via a do-construct;
 * read lines from a text file;
 * write lines to a text file;
-* read an array from a text file;
+* read an array from or write and array to a text file;
 * save data to a binary file, and load it again.

 * * *